hestrain/Logo-Generator/README.md

 ## Description

-  This application created a logo containing up to 3 characters with a shape, text color and shape color of your choice. this logo is saved as a SVG file
+  This application created a logo containing up to 3 characters with a shape, text color and shape color of your choice. this logo is saved as a SVG file.

 ### Built With: